AntonC9018/Hopper_University_Paper/paper.md

 (See a [description of this issue][37] on Zakru's opencrypt, a project similar to mine, but which has been abandoned).

 Well, my solution to this problem is to make that entity act first, if it hasn't already.
-So, when we decide that e.g. another enemy is blocking our path, we make that entity act.
+So, when we decide that e.g. another enemy is blocking our path, we make that enemy act.
 After it has acted, we try our action again.

 The problem associated with this approach is that the enemy that we're trying to make act might itself be waiting on some other enemy to act, and it eventually loops back on the first entity, creating an infinite cycle.
 This is solved trivially by adding a flag to the acting behavior, indicating if it is being activated.
 So, before we make the other enemy move, we check for that flag to be off.

-While we're add it, we should add another flag indicating that the given entity has finished acting this turn.
+While we're at it, we should add another flag indicating that the given entity has finished acting this turn.
 If either this flag or the flag indicating acting in process are set, se do not make that enemy move.

 The other, bigger problem, is how to figure out what entity is blocking our action.